Incrementing/MCUUID/README.md

 Welcome to the MCUUID API, the API is built to be extremely simple and easily integrated.
 Issues may be reported [here](https://github.com/Incrementing/MCUUID/issues)!
 Please note that HTTPS will cause a hit on response times so you may want to make HTTP requests if HTTPS doesn't matter to you.

+## To-do List
+- [X] Ban requests that do not provide a user-agent
+- [ ] Fix the problem with skins
+- [ ] Fix the problem with the server api
+- [ ] Add the "misc" APIs
+- [ ] Add link shortener to "misc" APIs

 ## API Limits
 We limit every IP address to 200 requests a minute.